anshul-wali/CEH-v12/Module_2/paste.md

-# section 11: Footprinting Tool
+# Section 11: Footprinting Tool
 # Maltego
 Maltego can be used to determine the relationships and real world links between people, groups of people, organizations, websites, Internet infrastructure, documents, etc.